EddyHu71/kotlin_test/README.md

-##Kotlin Project
+# Kotlin Project

+## Description
-Using MVVM, Offline Storage
+Using MVVM, Offline Storage, Using Retrofit